nitinkc/nitinkc.github.io/_posts/Java/2023-10-20-java-tests.md

         .sequential()
         .forEach(number -> print(number));
 ```
 Java 8 streams do not segment the pipeline for different threading model.
-The last setting overrides the entire
+The **last setting** overrides the entire
 pipeline.

-Reactive streams segment the pipeline for different threading model
+**Reactive streams** segment the pipeline for different threading model.

 # Inheritance